 While we are happy to accommodate applications from individual students, in the following markets – Germany, Russia, Spain, Hong Kong and mainland China - we prioritise those from our preferred agents, details of which can be found on the following pages.
 If you would like to become a preferred agent please email the Admissions Office, who will be happy to hear from you.

-13+ and 14+ international students are asked to complete entrance tests in Maths and English as well as an English listening assessment.
-16+ pupils should be able to demonstrate, via their school report, the ability to achieve at least a B grade at GCSE in the subjects they wish to study at A Level.
-Those wishing to study Maths, will need to sit a separate paper.
+13+ and 14+ international students are asked to complete entrance tests in maths and English as well as an English listening assessment.
+16+ pupils should be able to demonstrate, via their school report, the ability to achieve an equivalent to GCSE grade 6 or above in the subjects they wish to study at A Level.
+Those wishing to study maths, will need to sit a separate paper.

 Upon successful completion of the tests, applicants who have visited the school will be offered a place.
-Those who have not been able to visit in person are then interviewed for a second time on Skype before an offer is made.
+Those who have not been able to visit in person are then interviewed for a second time via Skype before an offer is made.

 Entrance tests can either be taken at Bloxham or at the child’s current school, British Council Office or agent’s office, provided adequate invigilation can be guaranteed.